bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 is continuously sent from the copter to the client.
 When you move the Crazyflie around you will see the flight data being updated in realtime, as well as battery status and the link quality.
 {% endsi_step %}

+{% si_step Update firmware in the Crazyflie; update-fw %}
+To make sure that your Crazyflie has all the latest features you should always update the firmware to the newest version.
+To learn how, check out the client user-guide [here](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-upgrade).
+{% endsi_step %}

 {% endtab %}